Sailing-With-Coffee/fast_noise_lite/README.md

 # fast_noise_lite
 A V implementation of  https://github.com/Auburn/FastNoiseLite

+> [!CAUTION]
+> This fork was made exclusively to fix the original code for use in Kadicon.
+I do not guarantee functionality with anything else !

 Do you want noise?
 Do you want it fast?
 Do you want it lite?
 Well you found it.

 ## Install